Coffee Stain Studios: History

 Coffee Stain expanded Levelling the Playing Field in September 2020 to cover teams including racially and ethnically diverse people, women and non-binary people.
 Happy Broccoli Games became the third investment under this initiative.
-On November 18, 2020, Embracer announced they would purchase out the 40% stake in Coffee Stain North from their founders and transition it to a fully owned subsidiary of Coffee Stain.
+On November 18, 2020, Embracer announced it would purchase out the 40% stake in Coffee Stain North from their founders and transition it to a fully owned subsidiary of Coffee Stain.

 In August 2021, Embracer Group acquired Ghost Ship Games and Easy Trigger, putting them both under the umbrella of Coffee Stain Holding.

-In March 2022, Coffee Stain announced that they had partnered with Rare Earth Games, an Austrian developer owned by Coffee Stain's sister company Amplifier Game Invest, to publish a new co-op action IP.
+In February 2022, the company announced the formation of Coffee Stain Malmö, a support studio focusing on mobile titles, with Coffee Stain vice president of mobile Daniel Persson heading it.
+The following month, Coffee Stain announced that it had partnered with Rare Earth Games, an Austrian developer owned by Coffee Stain's sister company Amplifier Game Invest, to publish a new co-op action IP.

 In August 2022, as part of a large purchase of properties, Embracer was confirmed to have acquired a "secret developer" for $100 million which would transition under Coffee Stain.
-In December, it was revealed by several news outlets that the purchase was of the Roblox game developer Shortcake AB and their game "Welcome to Bloxburg" for $100 million, and renamed the studio as Coffee Stain Gothenburg.
+In December, it was revealed by several news outlets that the purchase was of the Roblox game developer Shortcake AB and its game Welcome to Bloxburg for $100 million, and renamed the studio as Coffee Stain Gothenburg.
 The game's creator, Coeptus, officially confirmed the new partnership in January 2023.

-In May 2025, Embracer Group is spinning off Coffee Stain Group and its related subsidiaries into its own independent entity by the end of 2025.
+In May 2025, Embracer Group announced that it would be spinning off Coffee Stain Holding and its related subsidiaries into an independent company.
+The spin off was completed on 11 December 2025, with the new company, Coffee Stain Group, trading on the Nasdaq First North Premier Growth Market.

+In April 2026, Coffee Stain Malmö head Daniel Persson revealed on LinkedIn that the studio was shut down.